 - Snacks: trail mix made with almonds, cashews, sunflower seeds, and dried cherries

 - Breakfast: overnight oats made with almond butter, chia seeds, cashew milk, golden raisins, and mixed berries

-- Lunch: Mediterranean quinoa salad, with arugula, chickpeas, sun-dried tomatoes, roasted red peppers, olives, and feta cheese with an olive oil and balsamic vinaigrette
+- Lunch: Mediterranean quinoa salad with arugula, chickpeas, sun-dried tomatoes, roasted red peppers, olives, and feta cheese with olive oil and balsamic vinaigrette

 - Dinner: baked chicken breast with butternut squash and asparagus

 - Snacks: unsweetened Greek yogurt with diced apples, sliced almonds, and cinnamon